sakshipatil-dataanalyst/Amazon-Sales-Analytics-Tableau/README.md

 ## 🎯 Objectives

-* Analyze overall sales and profit performance
+* To analyze overall sales and profit performance
-* Identify top-performing products and categories
+* To identify top-performing products and categories
-* Analyze regional sales performance
+* To analyze sales performance across different regions
-* Understand sales trends over time
+* To understand sales trends over time
-* Identify profitable and underperforming areas
+* To identify profitable and underperforming areas
-* Provide interactive business insights using Tableau
+* To provide interactive business insights for data-driven decision-making

 ## 🛠️ Tools & Technologies